-If you paid more federal income tax than you owed based on your taxable income, you will receive a refund.
+If you paid more federal income tax than you owed based on your taxable income, you may receive a refund.
 The more tax you overpaid, the bigger your refund.

 You can lower your taxable income — and possibly increase any tax refund you’re owed — in two basic ways.